AP Statistics Revisions

 What professional learning opportunities will be available to help AP Statistics teachers prepare for the revised course?

 Teachers preparing to teach the revised course can attend an AP Summer Institute in summer 2026.
-As of March 2, eligible teachers can request an AP participant grant to cover the cost of APSI tuition.
-Teachers can also attend online workshops and teacher support sessions throughout the 2026-27 school year for ongoing support.
+Eligible teachers can request an AP participant grant to cover the cost of APSI tuition.
+Grant requests will be accepted through June 2026 or until all grants have been distributed.
+Teachers can also participate in professional learning throughout the 2026-27 school year for ongoing support.

 Will the textbooks teachers currently use for AP Statistics work with the revised course?